-Development of Car Service Program is a useful program for cars and services register and customer register.
-By using this program they can record and control car services register and customers register.
+Restaurant Program is a useful program for firm, worker register and customer register.
+By using this program they can record and control restaurant table register and customers register.

-The program is easy in use, and everything is in detail, I used borland Delphi 6 Programming Language in building it, also PARADOX7 Database for storing information's.
+The program is easy in use, and everything is in detail, I used borland Delphi 6 Programming Language in building it, also PARAD0X7 Database for storing information's.
 The program records register operation.

 I used many forms in this Project.
-The program records everything, we can see who is work in our car services and we can see abouth this.
-Also we can see all information about book.
+The program records everything, we can see who is work in our restaurant and we can see abouth this.
+Also we can see all information about customer, firm, worker and restaurant tables.